Code17121/Kaggl_machine_learning_assignment/House_Price_Prediction/Readme.md

-House Price Prediction using Machine Learning
+🏠 House Price Prediction – Machine Learning Assignment 📌 Project Overview
-Project Overview

-This project aims to build and evaluate multiple Machine Learning models to predict house prices based on various property-related features.
-The workflow follows a complete data science pipeline including data understanding, preprocessing, visualization, model building, hyperparameter tuning, and performance comparison.
+This project focuses on building and evaluating multiple Machine Learning models to predict house prices based on various structural and locational features.
+The assignment follows a structured data science workflow, including data understanding, preprocessing, visualization, model building, hyperparameter tuning, and performance comparison.

-A Jupyter Notebook containing the full implementation and a video walkthrough explaining the notebook are provided as part of the assignment submission.
+A complete Jupyter Notebook and a video walkthrough explaining the approach and results are provided as part of the submission.

-Dataset Information
+📂 Dataset Description

-The dataset consists of the following files:
+The dataset consists of three CSV files:

+File Name	Description
-train.csv – Training dataset containing features and the target variable (price)

-test.csv – Test dataset with the target variable hidden

-sample_submission.csv – Sample submission file in the correct format
+train.csv	Training dataset containing features and target variable (price) test.csv	Test dataset with target column hidden sample_submission.csv	Sample format for final predictions 🔑 Feature Description

-Column Description
 Column Name	Description
 id	Unique identifier
 area_type	Type of area
-availability	Availability status of the house location	Location of the house size	BHK configuration (Bedrooms, Hall, Kitchen) total_sqft	Total area in square feet bath	Number of bathrooms balcony	Number of balconies price	House price (Target variable)
+availability	Availability status of the house location	Geographical location size	Configuration (BHK – Bedrooms, Hall, Kitchen) total_sqft	Total area in square feet bath	Number of bathrooms balcony	Number of balconies price	House price (Target Variable)
-Project Workflow
+🧪 Project Workflow

+The notebook follows a clear and structured pipeline as per the assignment rubrics:

-1. Data Understanding
+1️⃣ Data Understanding

-Identified and documented data types of all columns
+Identified data types of all columns

-Converted non-standard columns into usable numerical formats
+Converted inconsistent columns (e.g., total_sqft, size) into usable numeric formats

-2. Exploratory Data Analysis
+2️⃣ Exploratory Data Analysis (EDA)

-Generated descriptive statistics (minimum, maximum, mean, median)
+Generated descriptive statistics (min, max, mean, median)

-Analyzed distributions and relationships between features and price
+Visualized distributions and relationships between features and target

-3. Data Cleaning
+3️⃣ Data Cleaning

-Identified and handled missing values through imputation or removal
+Missing values identified and handled (imputation or removal)

-Checked and removed duplicate records
+Duplicate records checked and removed where applicable

-Detected outliers and provided justification for retaining or removing them
+Outliers detected using statistical methods and domain reasoning

-4. Data Visualization
+4️⃣ Data Visualization

-At least three visualizations were created, including:
+At least three meaningful visualizations were created, such as:

 Price distribution

-Relationship between price and total square feet
+Price vs total square feet

-Price variation across locations or BHK types
+Price variation across locations / BHK types

-Each visualization includes meaningful insights.
+Each visualization is accompanied by insightful interpretations.

-5. Feature Engineering
+5️⃣ Feature Engineering

-Scaled numerical features where required
+Scaling of numerical features where required

-Encoded categorical variables using suitable techniques
+Encoding of categorical variables using appropriate techniques

-Provided reasoning for scaling and encoding choices
+Justification provided for scaling and encoding choices

-Model Building
+🤖 Model Building

-A minimum of seven Machine Learning models were trained and evaluated, including:
+A minimum of 7 Machine Learning models were trained and evaluated, including (but not limited to):

 Linear Regression